sourcegraph/sourcegraph-public-snapshot/doc/extensions/usage.md

 To view all available extensions on your Sourcegraph instance, click **User menu > Extensions** in the top navigation bar.

 > Don't see an extension you need?
-You can also [author your own extension](authoring/index.md) or [request it](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Aextension-request) with an issue labeled `extension-request`.
+You can also [author your own extension](authoring/index.md) or [share your idea](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Aextension-request) with an issue labeled `extension-request`.

 To enable/disable an extension for yourself, click **User menu > Extensions**, find the extension, and toggle the slider.